 The diagnosis can be confirmed by identifying the fungi in samples of infected materials examined under a microscope or cultured.

+Coccidioidomycosis is acquired by inhaling spores.
+Spores are present in soil and can become airborne when the soil is disturbed and dust travels downwind.
 Farmers and others who work with or are exposed to disturbed soil are most likely to inhale the spores and become infected.
 People who become infected while traveling may not develop symptoms until after they go home.

 Coccidioidomycosis occurs in two forms:

-The progressive form may develop weeks, months, or even years after the initial infection.
+People with progressive coccidioidomycosis may develop symptoms weeks, months, or even years after the initial infection.
 Symptoms include mild fever and loss of appetite, weight, and strength.
-The lung infection may worsen, causing increased shortness of breath and sometimes blood in the sputum.
+The lung infection may worsen, usually only in people with a weakened immune system.
+It may cause increased shortness of breath and sometimes blood in the sputum.

 A doctor may suspect coccidioidomycosis if people develop symptoms after living in or recently traveling through an area where the infection is common.